Traynack/Elan-Flower/README.md

 This is a theme that I designed for myself for use with multiple wallpapers (a **BYOW** - **B**ring **Y**our **O**wn **W**allpaper theme) of varying colors, so its installation/removal is a little unorthadox, and conflicts with HyDE's default Wallbash generation scripts, meaning it'll probably break after HyDE updates.
 With that said though, I'm sure that there's a much better way of doing what is being done here, and if anyone knows of a better way of doing this, please let me know.

 # Installation
-1. Install [HyDE](https://hydeproject.pages.dev/guides/cli/#installation) using the CLI tool.
-(You can do it without Hyde-cli and install HyDE manually, but you'll need to also manually add the themes below instead of using Hyde-cli.)
+1. ~~Install [HyDE](https://hydeproject.pages.dev/guides/cli/#installation) using the CLI tool.
+(You can do it without Hyde-cli and install HyDE manually, but you'll need to also manually add the themes below instead of using Hyde-cli.)~~ Hyde-cli is currently in the process of being updated and re-written to support HyDE instead of the deprecated Hyprdots.
+Install HyDE [manually](https://hydeproject.pages.dev/getting-started/installation/) for now :D
-2. Run the following two commands to install both the light and dark themes into your HyDE installation.
-(Or just one, depending on your preference)
+2. ~~Run the following two commands to install both the light and dark themes into your HyDE installation.
+(Or just one, depending on your preference)~~

    ```sh
    Hyde theme import "Élan Flower Light" https://github.com/Traynack/HyDE-Elan-Light